mustafaelagamey/learning_django/README.md

 2. Create Form from that model
 3. Create Simple View with methods get and post to render form template and receive posted data to validate it and save the form
 4. You can change the Media folder from project settings using variable `MEDIA_ROOT`

+##### Django Create View uploader
+1. Create view that inherit from `CreateView` and pass to it the fields `model , template_name , fields , success_url `
+ 2. Use this View directly in url